Reminders & Notifications Architecture¶

 State Contract

 The notification system is a reactive consumer of the EventCache's time-tick stream.
-It maintains zero persistent state of its own, relying entirely on the canonical event data and runtime deduplication.
+It maintains zero persistent state of its own, relying entirely on the canonical event data, runtime deduplication, and centralized trigger evaluations.

 The Notification Pipeline¶